 Practice in French conversation and composition based on practical and cultural topics.
 Designed for the non-native speaker of French.
 Topics will vary from FRE 309.
 Students enrolled in this course will be required to make oral presentations.

 FRE 315 - French Civilization

+Credits, 3 sem. hrs.
+Prerequisite(s): FRE 202 or FRE 209.
 A study of French civilization and culture with emphasis on history, art, and music.
 Classes conducted in French.

 FRE 350 - Advanced French Grammar